jfrazier-eth/decentralized-fs/README.md

 * Users can view list of all previously uploaded public files
 * Users can download previously uploaded public files

+### Implementation
+* User is able to upload files in the UI.
+The uploaded file is then sent to the server that pays for the transaction and uploads the file to the arweave network.
+The server stores the transaction id, name of the file, and user that uploaded the file so that the user can view a list of files they have uploaded and download their files from the arweave network.

 ## Running Locally
 * `yarn` - install dependencies
 * `docker-compose up` - start the postgres instance